 Phases of the Shewhart Cycle Continuous Improvement Process (CIP)

-The Shewhart cycle has central to understanding project and program life cycles.
-There are four phases associated with the CIP utilizing the Shewhart Cycle:
+The Shewhart Cycle is one of the methods that can be used by an organization for continuous improvement and is central to understanding project and program life cycles.
+(See Below for more Methods) There are four phases associated with the CIP utilizing the Shewhart Cycle:

 - Phase 1 “Plan”: Plan for change and identify improvement opportunities.